vamsi/python-quickstart/types.rst

 Lists
 ------
-The most basic data structure in Python is the sequence.

-Each element of a sequence is assigned a number - its position or index.
+The most basic data structure in Python is the sequence.Each element of a sequence is assigned a number - its position or index.
 The first index is zero, the second index is one,and so forth.

-Python has six built-in types of sequences,but the most common ones are lists and tuples.

 The list is a most versatile datatype available in Python.

-The list of items should be enclosed in square brackets[] so that Python understands that you are specifying a list.

-The items in the list should be seperated by comma.

-The "empty list" is just an empty pair of brackets [ ].
+The list of items should be enclosed in square brackets[] so that Python understands that you are specifying a list.The items in the list should be seperated by comma.The "empty list" is just an empty pair of brackets [ ].

 Good thing about a list is that items in a list need not all have the same type.

-Once you have created a list, you can add, remove or search for items in the list.

-Since we can add and remove items, we say that a list is a "mutable" data type i.e. this type can be altered.
+Once you have created a list, you can add, remove or search for items in the list.Since we can add and remove items, we say that a list is a "mutable" data type i.e. this type can be altered.

 Example (save it as lists.py)